Jintiannn/openEuler/README.md

 ## 🏃 Now, Embark on Your Journey in OpenEuler.

 For most users, visit `https://www.openeuler.org/en/` to start. <br />
-For engineers, you can also visit our [archive](https://www.openeuler.org/en/download/archive/) for downloads. <br/>
+For engineers, you can also visit our [archive](https://www.openeuler.org/en/download/archive/) for downloads. <br />
+👇<br />
 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/Download_Archive.png" width="900">
 </div>

-Move the cursor to [Developers](https://www.openeuler.org/en/) in the menu bar.
+✨ Move the cursor to [Developers](https://www.openeuler.org/en/) in the menu bar.
 You will see a drop-down list box, where you can join our team as a developer.</p>
+👇<br />
 <div align=center>
 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/uncircled.png" width="900">
 </div>

-As a starter, it's normal if you have some difficulty in handling so much information altogether.
+As a starter, it's `normal` if you have some difficulty in handling so much information altogether.
 Yet following our simple steps, soon you'll be more familiar with the community.

 ### ✒️ Sign the Contributor License Agreement (CLA) first.
 > Open source may imply freedom, but it does not necessarily equate to freedom.